GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/447aca01-32c9-4a7e-b5a6-572ce946338a)

 When creating it, besides creating a new `Resource Group`, we need to make sure to Enable the `Hierarchical namespace` (see above) so that all the objects stored inside the containers will be kept in hierarchical data format.
+This HDF format has the same nature as the data stored in any local and conventional machine.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/35ebb05d-34b8-4143-a269-caac1aa6e66b)

-This HDF format has the same nature as the data stored in any local and conventional machine.
+Once the SA is deployed, we can also access to our new `Resource Group` wherein we can see all the resources available.
+Note that in the image above, besides de Storage Account, we already created the rest of the services to be used (Data Factory, Databricks and Synapse Analytics)

 ### Data Lake

-Once the SA is deployed, we are ready to create a new `Container` to store our raw data in the Data Lake.
+Next, we are ready to create a new `Container` to store our raw data in the Data Lake.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/dcef6881-ee50-4f7b-a0b9-a4e040dbb1fc)